-- A brief history of the agency/organization, Is it for profit?
+- Provide a brief history of the agency/organization, For profit?
 Not-for profit?
 Where does the primary funding come from?
-Please include any other disciplines operating in the agency. - What is the agency/organization's mission statement? - How is this carried out through the services the agency provides?
-Give an idea of the breadth of services provided and how they are delivered (individual, group, advocacy, etc).
+Please include any other disciplines operating in the agency. - What is the agency/organization's mission statement?
+How is this carried out through the services the agency provides?
+Give an idea of the breadth of services provided and how they are delivered (individual, group, advocacy, etc.).
 Has the mission statement changed over time?
-Why?
-If so, how has this affected the delivery of service?
+What brought this change about and how did this affect the delivery of service?